 Once you’ve completed working on the kitchen layout, pay attention to the appliances and fixtures.
 Obviously, budget dictates what you can upgrade immediately, but think long-term about these kitchen items.

 Additional sinks – You’ve heard house hunters looking for double vanity bathrooms.
 So why not double or triple sinks in the kitchen?
 If you have an island, consider putting in a sink to help with food prep.

 You may not be ready to replace your traditional range – stovetop and oven in one unit – just yet.
-But down the road, a separate oven and cooktop situated in different areas of the kitchen will make life a lot easier for all the cooks in your family.
+But down the road, a separate oven and cooktop situated in different kitchen areas will make life a lot easier for all the cooks in your family.

 An organized pantrywith storage space for small appliances and other kitchen utensils keeps clutter off those countertops and provides easy access to the various needs of the cooks.

-Open that sliding barn / farmhouse door behind the center island of the kitchen (top) in a 2-bedroom, 2.5-bath country home … and voila!
-You'll find a pantry (bottom) complete with shelves for small appliances and cooking needs (House Plan #161-1072).
+Open that sliding barn/farmhouse door behind the center island of the kitchen (top) in a 2-bedroom, 2.5-bath country home … and voila!
+Youll find a pantry (bottom) complete with shelves for small appliances and cooking needs (Plan #161-1072).

 5. Center Islands

 The center island – with sink – in this lovely kitchen of a 2-bedroom, 2.5-bath Country style home works as both a prep station and a dining area.
-Red cushions add a colorful touch to the pastel tone of the island and chairs (House Plan #109-1191).
+Red cushions add a colorful touch to the pastel tone of the island and chairs (Plan #109-1191).